-They can seem tiny nuisances, but one false step with your prepositions and your Spanish gets very silly sounding, or, even worse, is rendered meaningless.
+Prepositions can seem like tiny nuisances, but one false step with your prepositions and your Spanish gets very silly sounding, or, even worse, is rendered meaningless.

-We have to live with them, though, and this post can help with that.
-I’m going to assume here that you’ve already had quite a bit of work with Spanish prepositions and how to use them with verbs.
+I’m going to assume here that you’ve already learned a bit about Spanish prepositions and how to use them with verbs.

 Today we’re going to cover nine super-common mistakes that intermediate to advanced Spanish students tend to make in conversation, even after they’ve learned their prepositions backwards and forwards.

 - The 9 Most Dastardly Spanish Preposition and Verb Problems for English Speakers

 The 9 Most Dastardly Spanish Preposition and Verb Problems for English Speakers